-Everyone knows that diet plays a crucial role in our health, but diet is also extremely important for our oral health.
-Of course, foods that you eat, such as sugar, can immediately impact your teeth; however, vitamins, nutrients, and minerals that we consume from foods and supplements have a larger role in our oral health and keep our mouths healthy.
+Everyone knows that diet plays a crucial role in our health, but diet is also essential for oral health.
+Of course, foods you eat, such as sugar, can immediately impact your teeth; however, vitamins, nutrients, and minerals that we consume from foods and supplements have a more significant role in our oral health and keep our mouths healthy.

 The foods you eat can also affect your teeth and gums from the inside out.
-When you do not eat enough foods that contain certain nutrients important for teeth or gum health, these vitamin deficiencies can damage your oral health.
+These vitamin deficiencies can damage your oral health when you do not eat enough foods that contain certain nutrients essential for teeth or gum health.

 Vitamin C may help lower your stress levels, Magnesium promotes a better night’s sleep, and B-Complex Vitamins can reduce stress and depression.